sTechLab/phd-syllabus/index.md

 #### Stipend

-Your stipend is determined by the Graduate School at Cornell and Cornell Tech.
+Your stipend is determined by the Graduate School at Cornell.
 The PhD stipend is by no means a lot of money, but I believe people have found that it supports a comfortable life that allows you to focus on your studies, even in NYC.
 Note that there is a stipend supplement for NYC-based students who get a slightly higher stipend than Ithaca-based students (see more about location below), recognizing the different cost of living.

 Relatedly, there is an expectation that your PhD will be your full-time work.
 A part-time PhD with me is not an option, though internships are possible and even recommended (see below).